Praqma/kubernetes-ebook/chapter04.md

 # Chapter 04: SSL Certificates

-We have our nodes provisioned, updated, keys synched, everthing.
-Now the next logical step is to configure Kubernetes software components on the nodes.
-However, we need SSL certificates first.
-So in this chapter, we generate SSL certificates.
+We have our nodes provisioned, updated and keys synched.
+The next logical step is to configure Kubernetes software components on the nodes.
+However, before we do that, we to generate SSL certificates and this chapter will show us how.

 # Configure / setup TLS certificates for the cluster:

 Reference: [https://github.com/kelseyhightower/kubernetes-the-hard-way/blob/master/docs/02-certificate-authority.md](https://github.com/kelseyhightower/kubernetes-the-hard-way/blob/master/docs/02-certificate-authority.md)

-Before we start configuring various services on the nodes, we need to create the SSL/TLS certifcates, which will be used by the kubernetes components .
+Before we start configuring services on the nodes we need to create the SSL/TLS certifcates which will be used by the Kubernetes components.
 Here I will setup a single certificate, but in production you are advised to create individual certificates for each component/service.
 We need to secure the following Kubernetes components:

 * etcd
 * Kubernetes API Server